navin-oss/navin-oss/README.md

 ## 🧠 About Me
 - 🚀 I love *exploring new technologies* and building cool things from scratch.
-- 🎓 Currently leveling up in *Data Structures, Algorithms, and OOP in C++*.
+- 🎓 Currently leveling up in *Data Structures, Algorithms, and OOP in C++,JAva*.
 - 🛠️ Often tinkering with side projects that mix logic with creativity.

 ---